walberbeltrame/jusroed/README.md

 # Used
-The source for a template for user manager in Firebase environment.
+The source for a template for user manager in mobile environment.